The average leopard gecko diet is relatively straightforward, mainly because leopard geckos are insectivores.

-There is no one correct diet you should be feeding your leopard gecko, but you should switch up the insects you give them daily as a general rule.
+There is no one correct diet to feed your leopard gecko, but switch up the insects you give them daily as a general rule.

 Don’t Forget Your Calcium Supplement!

-You should purchase an extra calcium supplement and always keep it on hand to add to your gecko’s insect intake regularly.
+Purchase an extra calcium supplement and always keep it on hand to regularly add to your gecko’s insect intake.

-Calcium powder is inexpensive and if you’re looking for some we recommend this one.
+Calcium powder is inexpensive; if you’re looking for some, we recommend this one on Amazon.

 Your lizard needs a significant amount of calcium to keep their bones and other organs healthy and function correctly, and they won’t get enough calcium to thrive from their diet alone.

-Some leopard gecko owners opt to pour a few teaspoons of the powder directly into their insect container and shaking it lightly to evenly dust the bugs inside.
+Some leopard gecko owners opt to pour a few teaspoons of the powder directly into their insect container and shake it lightly to evenly dust the bugs inside.

 Dust the insects individually as you feed them to your lizard, grabbing the bugs with tongs one by one and dipping them in the powder to thoroughly coat them with the powder.

-Whether you’re giving your gecko waxworms or some other type of feeder bug, you should always be coating them with a decent amount of calcium powder.
+Whether you’re giving your gecko waxworms or some other type of feeder bug, always coat them with a decent amount of calcium powder.

-Other calcium supplements are available like liquids or even tablets, but most owners find calcium powders to be the easiest to deal with and most accessible by far.
+Other calcium supplements are available, like liquids or tablets, but most owners find calcium powders to be the easiest to deal with and most accessible.

 How Often Should Your Leopard Gecko Eat Waxworms?

-When it comes to waxworms, you should be feeding them to your gecko every other week or so as a treat.
+When it comes to waxworms, feed them to your gecko every other week or so as a treat.